MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Data that are tied to a customer profile, e.g., activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.

-Note that intelligence models are trained on all data, i.e., no business unit data separation is enforced on training data.
+Intelligence models are trained on all data, i.e., no business unit data separation is enforced on training data.

 ### Segments and business measures
 Segments and measures are owned by the business unit of the user that created them.
 For example, if a user is member of business unit *A* then any segment and measure that user creates is owned by business unit *A*.
 Access is controlled by the RBAC settings on the segments definitions and measures definitions tables in Dataverse.
 The default setting is that segments and measures can be seen, edited, and deleted by other users that belong to the same business unit.